If your desire is to be a better manager at work, at home, or in the community, you may want to develop some actual leadership skills.

-After many years working with clients of all kinds, I see one recurring theme, time and again.
-The biggest difference between managers and leaders who are pretenders versus contenders is a small six-inch piece of real estate; the distance between your ears.
+After many years of working with clients of all kinds, I see one recurring theme, time and again.
+The biggest difference between managers who are pretenders versus leaders who are contenders is a small six-inch piece of real estate; the distance between your ears.

 Yes, I am talking about the space inside your head.
 The things you allow to happen in your thought life will drive the rate of success.
 You can be a pretender or you can be a contender.
 The difference is isolated in this really small space.

 In the following diagram, you can see the natural progression of thought, action, reaction, and behavior that is derived from our beliefs, expectations, and experiences.
 It’s all centered in the mind.